dereknovak/LS180-LS/study_guide.md

 - A user can check out many books, and a book can be checked out by many users.

+- Uses a *join table* to link the 2 tables together, typically consisting of both names delimited by an underscore.

 # SQL Joins
 https://launchschool.com/books/sql/read/joins